joetuson/joetuson.github.io/approach.md

 Coaching is about helping you grow and improve.

-We all have blindspots and there are many obstacles to growth: personal and interpersonal struggle, lack of awareness, lack of self belief, anxiety, imposter syndrome, to name a few.
+We all have blind spots and there are many obstacles to growth: personal and interpersonal struggle, lack of awareness, lack of self belief, anxiety, imposter syndrome, to name a few.

 [My background](/about) is engineering and leadership in startups and public companies.
 I understand deadlines, runway, launch pressure, being data driven.